Announcement :

 If problems occur, we find a joint approach between home and school is the most effective way to help children learn more appropriate behaviour.
 As a result, we will contact you if there are any major problems.
 We also encourage children and/ or parents to report any concerns.

-Students are not permitted to leave the school grounds during school hours without your permission.
-Parents or relatives wishing to take students out of school must sign their child out at the office.
+• Students are not permitted to leave the school grounds during school hours without your permission

 Parents who drop off and collect their children by car are asked to only drop off at Room 1-4 or to use the Rugby Club grounds.